 I am an Associate Professor of Sociology at Washington University in St. Louis.
 I study gender inequality in the workplace and family life.
 My research examines how culture and policy intersect to both reduce and reproduce inequality.
 Most of my work to date uses cross-national, qualitative methods to investigate working mothers’ experiences across western industrialized countries.
 Recently, I am engaged in collaborative, quantitative research to probe how the COVID-19 pandemic shapes mothers’ employment.

-Her current project is a cross-national, comparative interview study of 135 working mothers in Sweden, Germany, Italy, and the United States.
+My first book is Making Motherhood Work: How Women Manage Careers and Caregiving (2019, Princeton University Press)—an in-depth interview study of 135 middle-class working mothers in Sweden, Germany, Italy, and the United States.
 These four countries offer distinct policy approaches to reconciling work-family conflict.
-Collins examines how different ideals of gender, motherhood, and employment are embedded in these policy regimes, and how they shape the daily lives of working mothers in these countries.
-By gaining first-hand knowledge of how working mothers combine paid work with childrearing in diverse national contexts, Collins demonstrates that work-family conflict is not an inevitable feature of contemporary life, but is rather the product of inequalities embedded in systems of welfare provisioning.
+I explore how different ideals of gender, motherhood, and employment are embedded in these policies, and how they shape the daily lives of mothers in these countries.
+This book received the 2020 William J. Goode Book Award from the American Sociological Association’s Family Section, and was featured widely in the popular press.

 My work also appears in Science, Gender & Society, Journal of Marriage and Family, American Behavioral Scientist, Qualitative Sociology, and other academic journals and books.
 Outside academia, I have written for public audiences in The Atlantic, Slate, Harvard Business Review, and The New York Times.